appcircleio/fastlane_plugin_appcircle_testing_distribution/README.md

 ## Getting Started with the Extension: Usage Guide

-To share your builds with testers, you can create distribution profiles and assign testing groups to these profiles.
+To share your builds with testers, you can create testing distribution profiles and assign testing groups to these profiles.

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.
 To get started with `fastlane-plugin-appcircle_testing_distribution`, add it to your project by running: